2019-11-10Image links are gone due and due to age of post, unable to recover

 There are a few .NET tools that until recently I haven’t had the chance to work with as much, specifically ANTS Memory Profiler and ANTS Performance Profiler.
 The memory profiler is more useful for someone focused on memory leaks which a SQL Dev isn’t as focused on for performance tuning.
 However, there are major benefits for diving into SQL Performance tuning with ANTS Performance profiler.
-I think I’d say this tool makes the epic category of my #cooltools kit and will be added to my COOL TOOLS page here for SQL performance tuning.
+I think I’d say this tool makes the epic category of my #cooltools kit.

 One of the most challenging processes for profiling activity is really identifying the single largest pain point.
 Trying to line up timings with the SQL plans and the application side by side is a big timesaver, and Red Gate improved ANTS Performance profiler to include the executed SQL with execution plans, making it a single stop to profile and get some useful information.

 There are other ways to get useful information, such as running Brent Ozar’s First Responder kit queries, Glenn Berry’s diagnostic queries, Query Store, and more.
 These tend to focus on server performance.
 As someone working in software development, there is something to be said for the simplicity of running the application and profiling the .NET and SQL performance in one captured & filtered result set.
 It’s a pretty quick way to immediately reduce noise and view a complete performance picture of the application.

 For performance profiling, Visual Studio has an option called Performance Profiler.
 I found my initial look at it to be positive, just really noisy.

 Disclaimer: As a member of the Friends of Red Gate program, I get to try out all the cool Red Gate tools.
 Lucky me!
 This doesn’t bias my reviews as I just like great tools that help me work with SQL server.
 This is one of them!

 Profiling .NET App